 #1: Advertising Your Account

 Most social media sites allow users to promote their accounts with ads.
 This is a legitimate way to build up your numbers fast.
-Personally, I don’t recommend advertising unless, you really know what you’re doing, because too many authors have lost money advertising.
-They see ads as set it and forget it type of marketing, believing the social media platform will do all the heavy lifting.
+Personally, I don’t recommend advertising unless, you really know what you’re doing, because many authors have lost money advertising.
+They see ads as a type of set it and forget it marketing, believing the social media platform will do all the heavy lifting.
 However when that doesn’t happen, they’re left scratching their heads wondering what went wrong?

 You see, advertising can only do so much, and before you put down any money on a social media ad, you have to answer the question: why should people follow me on social media?
 As a business looking for customers (readers) you have to think about them and see things from their perspective.